eclipse-openj9/openj9-docs/docs/jitserver.md

 | `-XX:JITServerAddress=<address>` | Specifies the name or IP of the server                            | `localhost` |
 | `-XX:JITServerTimeout=<timeout>` | Specifies a timeout value in milliseconds for socket operations   |(**Note 1**) |

-**Note 1:** The timeout default is 30000 ms for the JITServer process, and 2000 ms when OpenJ9 is launched as a client VM.
-You might need to increase the latter value if network latency is large.
+**Note 1:** The timeout default is 30000 ms for the JITServer process, and 10000 ms when OpenJ9 is launched as a client VM.

+Check out documentation for `-XX:*JITServer*` options for a full list of JITServer command-line options.

 ## Security issues